How to Care for a Cat

 Cats love to groom themselves by licking their coats so even if you do not groom them, they usually keep themselves clean.
 However, it's a good idea to groom your cat daily to prevent accumulation of hairballs in the kitty's stomach.

-Bathing Cats do not really need to be bathed regularly.
+Cats do not really need to be bathed regularly.
 Simply rely on your nose and eyes.
 If your cat starts smelling funky or its coat gets dirty, it's time for a bath.
 When bathing cats, use water and some cat shampoo and take care that water is not directed straight at your cat's eyes, ears or nose.

 Nails trimming